abrezhnev/ansible-rdo/README.md

     ansible-playbook  -s -u remote-user  -i hosts  site.yml

 where you set the "remote-user" to the one you've specified.
+If you find that the packstack run hangs, this may be due to ssh key  propagation issues with sudo, in which case run as root directly:

+    ansible-playbook  -u root -i hosts  site.yml

 The `site.yml` file defines how host groups will have roles applied to them.
 Often we use the remote user `root`; this can be changed as needed, and for example the options would be "-s -u ec2-user" on EC2 instances.

 To clean up after a failed build, use the "obliterate" playbook.
 On EC2 this looks like:

-    ansible-playbook -s -u ec2-user -i ec2-hosts playbooks/obliterate.yml
+    ansible-playbook -s -u ec2-user -i ec2-hosts playbooks/deep-clean.yml

 ## The Process